-SELMA LAGERLOFF.-A large late flower of exceptional merit.
+- SELMA LAGERLOFF.-A large late flower of exceptional merit.
 Broad white perianth and large expanded orange crown, deeper in color at edge.
-5/-.

-SHIRLEY ANNE-A beautiful flower.
+5/-. - X SHIRLEY ANNE-A beautiful flower.
 Broad pure white perianth and large white cup with a broad margin of clear pink.
-7/6.

-SICILY.-A tall flower with solid pure white perianth and a frilled cup edged with a bright band of deep pink. £1.

-SILVER DAWN.-A large, beautiful and refined flower with broad white perianth and pale citron cup, fading to white.
-1/6.

-SIR HEATON RHODES.-An outstanding addition to the red and white.
-The perianth is clear snow-white, smooth and broad, and the beautifully formed cup is deep glowing red. \$2.

-SNOW WHITE.-Pure white perianth, and spreading cup which opens apricot-buff and passes to white.
-2/-.

-SUDA.-A lovely flower, with pure white perianth and smooth, bell-mouthed crown of a lovely, clear pinkish amber tone.
-2/6.

-TANJII.
-(C. A. Nethercote).-Broad, white perianth of show form, and attractive cup with broad band of deep orange-red.
+7/6. - SICILY.-A tall flower with solid pure white perianth and a frilled cup edged with a bright band of deep pink. £1. - SIGNAL LIGHT.-An outstanding show flower with smooth white perianth and large saucer-shaped crown of glowing orange-red. $\pounds 7$ . - SIR HEATON RHODES .- An outstanding addition - to the red and white.
+The perianth is clear snow-white, smooth and broad, and the beautifully formed cup is deep glowing red. £2. - SNOW WHITE.-Pure white perianth, and spreading cup which opens apricot-buff and passes to white.
+2/-. - SUDA.-A lovely flower, with pure white perianth and smooth, bell-mouthed crown of a lovely, clear pinkish amber tone.
+2/6. - XTANJIL (C. A. Nethercote).-Broad, white perianth of show form, and attractive cup with broad band of deep orange-red.
 A good flower for show or cutting.
-3/-.

-TARAGO PINK (Ronalds).-A sensation in pinks.
+3/-. - TARAGO PINK (Ronalds).-A sensation in pinks.
 Broad, pure white perianth of good substance, and long cup of the deepest pink yet seen.
-A flower of great substance and a vigorous plant. £7.

-THE BRIDE (O. Ronalds).-A quality flower similar in form to Carnlough, the long fluted cup however is a clear, delicate pink. £2/10/-.

-TUDOR MINSTREL.-An outstanding flower far ahead of anything else of its type.
-The beautifully smooth, broad perianth is over five inches across and the large nicely fringed cup is of deep, bright, almost orange yellow. £6.
+A flower of great substance and a vigorous plant. £7. - THE BRIDE (O. Ronalds).-A quality flower similar in form to Carnlough, the long fluted cup however is a clear, delicate pink. £2/10/-. - TUDOR MINSTREL.-An outstanding flower far ahead of anything else of its type.
+The beautifully smooth, broad perianth is over five inches across and the large nicely fringed cup is of deep, bright, almost orange yellow. £5.

-TUNIS.-Fine white perianth and heavily frilled large cup, which when fully developed is white with a most attractive copper frill.
+- TUNIS.-Fine white perianth and heavily frilled Targe cup, which when fully developed is white with a most attractive copper frill.
 2/6.

-TUSKAR LIGHT.-A large flower, with broad, white perianth and flat citron crown with broad margin of bright red.
-5/-.

-WALTER J. SMITH.-A large flower with pure white perianth and large, shallow, expanded crown of cream with an attractive lemon frill.
-1/6.

-WANDIN BEAUTY (Overton)-A very large flower with smooth white perianth and large serrated cup which opens pale pink and eventually passes to white.
-15/-.

-WANDIN QUEEN (Heathcote Seedling).-The creamy-white perianth is very broad and flat, the outer segments meeting at the back.
+5 - TUSKAR LIGHT.-A large flower, with broad, white perianth and flat citron crown with broad margin of bright red, 5/-. - WALTER J. SMITH.-A large flower with pure white perianth and large, shallow, expanded crown of cream with an attractive lemon frill.
+1/6. - WANDIN BEAUTY (Overton)-A very large flower with smooth white perianth and large serrated cup which opens pale pink and eventually passes to white.
+15/-. - WANDIN QUEEN (Heathcote Seedling).-The creamy-white perianth is very broad and flat, the outer segments meeting at the back.
 The large trumpet shaped crown opens lemon and turns to cream, with an attractive buff shade in the flange.
-2/-.

-WAR ACE (C. A. Nethercote).-A late, tall, sunproof cut flower of exceptional merit.
+2/-. - WAR ACE (C. A. Nethercote).-A late, tall, sunproof cut flower of exceptional merit.
 Creamywhite perianth and large orange cup.
-2/6.

-WARLIANA.-An immense bi-color flower.
+2/6. - WARLIANA.-An immense bi-color flower.
 Broad, white perianth, and large orange-yellow cup.
-2/-.

-WILD ROSE.-Not a large flower; but very attractive with its white perianth and cup of deep rosy-pink right to the base.
+2/-. - WILD ROSE.-Not a large flower; but very attractive with its white perianth and cup of deep rosy-pink right to the base.
 7/6.

+pz.